 Co-financing rates

-1. The contribution from the Union budget shall not exceed 75 % of the total eligible expenditure of a project.
+1. The contribution from the Union budget shall not exceed 75 % of the total eligible expenditure for a project.

-2. The contribution from the Union budget may be increased to 90 % of the total eligible expenditure for projects implemented under specific actions.
+2. The contribution from the Union budget may be increased to 90 % of the total eligible expenditure for:

+(a) projects implemented under specific actions as referred to in Article 15;

-3. The contribution from the Union budget may be increased to 90 % of the total eligible expenditure for actions listed in Annex IV.
+(b) actions listed in Annex IV.

-4. The contribution from the Union budget may be increased to 100 % of the total eligible expenditure for operating support.

-5. The contribution from the Union budget may be increased to 100 % of the total eligible expenditure for emergency assistance.
+3. The contribution from the Union budget may be increased to 100 % of the total eligible expenditure for:

+(a) operating support as referred to in Article 16;

+(b)

+emergency assistance as referred to in Article 25;

-5a.
-The contribution from the Union budget may be increased to 100 % of the total eligible expenditure for technical assistance at the initiative of the Member States within the limits set out in Article 30(x)(x) of Regulation (EU) No [CPR].
+(c) technical assistance of Member States, within the limits set out in Article 30(x)(x) of the Common Provisions Regulation for 2021-2027.

-6. The Commission decision approving a programme shall set the co-financing rate and the maximum amount of support from this Fund for the types of actions referred to in paragraphs 1 to 5.
+4. The Commission decision approving a Member State’s programme shall set the co-financing rate and the maximum amount of support from the Fund for the types of contribution referred to in paragraphs 1 to 3.

-7. For each type of action, the Commission decision approving a programme shall set out whether the co-financing rate for the type of action is applied to either of the following:
+5. For each type of contribution referred to in paragraphs 1 to 3, the Commission decision approving a Member State’s programme shall set out whether the co-financing rate for that type of contribution is applied in respect of:

-(a) the total contribution, including the public and private contributions;
+(a) the total contribution, including the public and private contributions; or

 (b) the public contribution only.